 - 11.1.
 All riders must use a number plate that conforms to the CCC/UCI rules and regulations.
 The race number that a rider receives will depend on their standing (in order of priority) at the World Championship, Canadian Championship, and Provincial Championship ranking from the previous year.
 Each rider is required to use their provincially issued number, for the current calendar year, at all provincial, district and national races.
 The ABA will also recognize plates for places 1 through "X", achieved in the Alberta BMX Cup Series of the previous season.
 Such plates, designated "P1" through "PX" are only valid at Alberta Provincial and District races. - 11.2.
-Riders who upgrade in ability (Novice to Intermediate, Intermediate to Expert, or for female racers, Novice to Expert) must stop using their earned number if the plate in question is a "P" because it is both an age and ability award plate.
-However, "W", "N" and "AB" plates can continue to be used because they are age group award plates. - 11.3.
-If a rider moves into an age group that spans 2 years or more, they must place a "0" in front of their awarded number (Example, AB4 in 16 Expert moves to 17-24 Expert and becomes AB04). - 11.4.
-If riders are to stop using their awarded plate because of an upgrade, from that point on, they use the last 3 digits of their UCI Code (Example, a rider with the UCI Code

-CAN19840515 will use number 515).
-This new number must be used until such time as the rider achieves a new earned number.
+If a rider moves into an age group that spans 2 years or more, they must place a "0" in front of their awarded number (Example, AB4 in 16 Expert moves to 17-24 Expert and becomes AB04). - 11.3.
+If riders are to stop using their awarded plate because of an upgrade, from that point on, they use the last 3 digits of their UCI Code (Example, a rider with the UCI Code CAN19840515 will use number 515).
+This new number must be used until such time as the rider achieves a new earned number. - 11.4.

-- 11.5.
 In any given class where there are two or more identical plates of equal priority, then an 'x' shall be placed at the end of the race number of the rider who is youngest on the day of competition.
-In the event that the riders are the exact same age, they shall determine who gets the 'x' by flipping a coin. - 11.6.
+In the event that the riders are the exact same age, they shall determine who gets the 'x' by flipping a coin.

+11.5.
 A rider who earns a plate at the Canadian National BMX Championship of the previous season will use that plate for the remainder of the competitive season of the following calendar year.
 Similarly, should a rider earn a plate at the World BMX Championship of the previous calendar year, they will use that plate for the remainder of the following competitive season